NDEVR OWL · Security

 SSD vs CSD: how steps 2 & 3 differ

 Key decryption.
-The client sends the Link Key to the server; the server validates it, unlocks the Content Key, and continues.
+The client sends the Link Key to the server; the server validates it and unlocks the Content Key.
+Choosing SSD therefore trusts the provider with the requested content.

 Key decryption.
 The server validates the Link Key via a hash check and returns the encrypted Content Key.
 The client decrypts the Content Key locally.